open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### Get correlations

-Returns the name/value pairs in this `CorrelationContext`.
+Returns the name/value pairs in the `CorrelationContext`.
 The order of name/value pairs MUST NOT be significant.
-Based on the language specification, the returned value can be either an immutable collection or an immutable iterator to the collection of name/value pairs in this `CorrelationContext`.
+Based on the language specification, the returned value can be either an immutable collection or an immutable iterator to the collection of name/value pairs in the `CorrelationContext`.

 OPTIONAL parameters:

-`Context` the context from which to get the correlations.
+`Context` the context containing the `CorrelationContext` from which to get the correlations.

 ### Get correlation